jordandouglas/BeastMap/README.md

 ## Known BEAUti issues

-- If you remove a partition from the `Partitions` tab, make sure to disable any of its loggers in the `Beast Map` tab before removal.
+- Please finalise all partitions in the `Partitions` tab before configuring the `Beast Map` tab.
+For example, If a partition is removed after stochastic mapping has been enabled on it, there may be unexpected issues.